-Rekey procedure is based on issuance of special certificates by a certification authority, facilitating a subscriber who has old certification authority certificate, a secure exchange for a new certificate, and allowing new subscribers who have a new certificate, for a secure way to obtain the old certificate and verification of current data (see RFC 4210, and Chapters 6.1.1.2 and 6.1.1.3).
+Rekey procedure is based on issuance of special certificates by a certification authority, facilitating a subscriber who has old certification authority certificate, a secure exchange for a new certificate, and allowing new subscribers who have a new certificate, for a secure way to obtain the old certificate and verification of current data (see RFC 4210, and chapters 6.1.1.1 and Błąd!
+Nie można odnaleźć źródła odwołania.).

 Every key changeover is announced in advance by means of CERTUM WWW page, distribution on new keys in the application and broadcasted by electronic mail.
-Additionally, in the case of Certum CA key changeover, information about changeover might be published by means of mass media in the week preceding expiration of private key validity period.
+Additionally, in the case of Certum CA and Certum Trusted Network CA key changeover, information about changeover might be published by means of mass media in the week preceding expiration of private key validity period.